GiovaniRizzato/hover-craft-backend/README.md

   ```
 4. Access the endpoints with http://localhost:3000/, by default

-### Accessing Swagger documentation:
+#### Accessing Swagger documentation:

-The solution has a Swagger using the http://localhost:3000/api/ endpoint onde the steps of [Using this solution](#using-this-solution-rocket) section.
+The solution has a Swagger using the http://localhost:3000/api/ endpoint and the steps of [Using this solution](#using-this-solution-rocket) section.

 ## List of endpoints and Models :clipboard: